 If your campus is like mine, there is a big push toward STEM activities that allow students to explore and learn through hands-on activities.
 Over the past few years, I have loved working pumpkins into my October lesson plans, and doing a STEM activity with pumpkins is always a long-lasting memory for my students.
+That's why I created a series of five science activities that are perfect for fall.

 Why do Pumpkin Science?